-You might be thinking you can just build a physical barrier and deer won’t eat your garden.
+You might be thinking you can just put up any fence and deer won’t eat your garden.

 Grow More Deer Proof Plants

-There is a long list of deer resistant plants, but Russian sage is one of those plants deer hate.
-It’s a very aromatic herb that tend to repel deer.
+There is a long list of deer-resistant plants, but Russian sage is one of those plants deer hate.
+It’s a very aromatic herb that tends to repel deer.

 Motion Activated Sprinkler